mike-klopfer/Full-Stack/1-foundations/github.md

 * Now that we've specified which directory we want to track, we need to indicate to git that we intend to stage all of the files in the directory for storage in the remote repository.
-  * We can do this using `$ git add -A` or `$ git add .`
-    * The `-A` flag adds all files and directories in the current working directory, and the `.` refers to the current working directory.
+  * We'll see how to do this soon using `$ git add`, but first we'll take a quick detour to see how we can *clone* a repository from outside of our local directory, and find out the status of whatever repository we happen to be working in.

 ## Clone an Existing Repository
+* *add stuff here*

 ## Determine a Repository's Status

 * We do this with `$ git status`
-  * Returns info about what state git is in, specifically
+  * Returns info about what state our repository is in, specifically:
     * What branch we are on
     * If the branch of our local repository is up-to-date with the remote (master) repository
     * Whether we have any un-tracked (not-staged) changes